Know a neighbor or friend with a beautiful, organically managed garden? Nominate their garden (or yours) for a Phipps Sustainable Garden Award!

 Submission Guidelines and Information

 We are NOW accepting submissions, so get yours in soon!
-Final date for submissions is Tues., June 30.
+Final date for submissions is Tues., July 21.
 The Sustainable Garden Awards are open to residential gardens.
-Gardens should represent the climate and conditions of our area; participants should reside in and their projects should be located in Allegheny, Westmoreland, Armstrong or Butler County.
+Gardens should represent the climate and conditions of our area; participants should reside in and their projects should be located in Allegheny, Westmoreland, Armstrong, Beaver or Butler County.

 A panel of judges, including Phipps staff, Master Gardeners, instructors and local horticultural figures will choose one sustainable garden for each category.
 We will announce all of the Sustainable Garden Award winners at the Native Plant and Sustainability Conference in October 2020.
 Each gardener selected will receive free admission to attend the conference.

 Please retain an original copy of your complete entry for your records; we will not return materials.
 We may share your garden images online and in our promotional materials.
 In addition, we may send a professional photographer to capture images of your garden.
 Gardens must be accessible to review committee and photographer.

 Users with a Google account can submit their entries through our online form:

 NOTE: if you do not have a Google account, you will still be able to submit by completing and emailing our PDF form.

 - Take your photos on a slightly cloudy day or in the morning or evening.